ZhangZhengruiNUS/Red_Pocket_Game_Server/README.md

 This command will generate **0XXXXX_migration_name.up.sql** & **0XXXXX_migration_name.down.sql** file under the Red_Pocket_Game_Server/db/migration (the serail number will automatically increase)

-- write the difference script in the 0XXXXX_migration_name.up.sql file and write rollback scripts in the 0XXXXX_migration_name.up.sql
+- Write the difference script in the 0XXXXX_migration_name.up.sql file and write rollback scripts in the 0XXXXX_migration_name.up.sql
 _if the changes are quite significant, you can try to use some database compare tools to automatically generate the scripts_

 >**Important: Do consider the impact of these changes on existing data**

-- in the terminal, navigate to the project root directory and use the following commands to apply the changes
+- In the terminal, navigate to the project root directory and use the following commands to apply the changes

 ```bash
 make migrateup
 ```

-if you want to rollback the changes, use the following commands
+If you want to rollback the changes, use the following commands

 ```bash
 make migratedown